Bluebell Railway Walks

 To your right you will pass a square pond and a small stream hidden in the undergrowth.
 After a while you will cross the stream.
 At this point you may hear the sound of waterfalls although they are likely to be hidden behind undergrowth and bamboo thickets in the private property on your left.
 Follow the path until you reach a track leading down to a private lake.
 Go straight on over the track and continue along the bridle path in front of you.
 The bridle path continues through woodland for about half a mile.

 As you emerge from the woods take the path on the left as indicated by a footpath sign and head downhill eventually back into woodland.
 At the bottom of the valley you will reach a stream and a footbridge.
-Cross the bridge and continue uphill until the path takes you to a style (see photo).
-Cross the style in to a field and veer left crossing the field and heading uphill.
+Cross the bridge and continue uphill until the path takes you to a field.
+Bear left here and follow the path upwards across the field.
 It is worth taking a break half way up the hill and looking behind you.
 If you stop at the right point you might be able to see an astronomical observatory near a large house in the distance.

 Continue along this footpath until you reach a road.
 Then turn right.
 The single track road winds downwards for a few hundred yards.
 You will see a footpath sign pointing left as the road goes round a corner.
 Take the footpath, passing Bellows Nose cottage to the left.

 After a sunken stretch you will see a footpath sign and a timbered building (Old Holly Cottage)in front of you.
-Turn left and go past Holly Farmhouse until you find a footpath on your left.
+Follow the footpath past the cottage, then past Holly Farmhouse, until you find a footpath on your left, opposite a barn.
 Cross the style and turn right, following the footpath downhill all the way to the bottom of the valley (ignore any paths that fork to the left).
 Crossing a style into woodland you will see yet another stream with a footbridge.

 Cross the bridge and onwards to the next gate.
-Head uphill veering to the right hand corner of the field (this bit is steep) until you reach a gate.
+Head uphill towards the right hand corner of the field (this bit is steep) until you reach a gate.
 Turn right through the gate and follow the path through a farm and out on to the road at Highbrook.

 Turn left, continuing onwards until you reach All Saints Church.
 Turn right here.
 Passing the church you will find Highbrook Smokery.
 It is believed that this circular structure was built in the18th century for preserving meat.
 Following the path from here you will be treated to fantastic views over the surrounding countryside.
-As you make your way down the hill you will go through a couple of gates and eventually you will enter woodland again and the final bridge over a stream.
+As you make your way down the hill on a track you will go through a couple of gates before entering a field.
+Continue downhill along the left hand side of the field.
+At the bottom of the hill you will enter woodland again and then the final bridge over a stream.
 Cross the bridge and take the steps upward and out into the next field.

 Follow the path over a couple of styles until you reach the Bluebell Railway at a level crossing.
 Cross the track here.
 If you wait behind the fence for a train at this point you could be rewarded with a view at close quarters (see picture on the right).